-We want to find out 3 things about the competition.
+We want to find out 3 things about the competition:

-- What social media platforms they are on
+- What social media platforms they are on?

-- What do their profiles look like
+- What do their profiles look like?

-- What does their content look like
+- What does their content and ads look like?

-Some social media tools can do this for you — Rival IQ for example, has a competitor analysis function.
+Some social media tools can do this for you — Rival IQ, for example, has a competitor analysis function.

-1) Type your industry-related keyword into Google and click on a competitor’s result
+1) Type your industry-related keyword into Google and click on a competitor’s result.

-2) Look at your competitor’s website and see what social media platforms they use
+2) Look at your competitor’s website and see what social media platforms they use.

 Choose Your Social Media Marketing Platform